composablesys/collabs/main/docs/types.md

 Types of mutable collections (Deleting, Resetting, Tombstone).
 Note downsides of each: resetting message size for all ops; tombstones; non-revivable/destroying/inconsisten on deleting (can get confusing if you store it elsewhere, need to check); resetting needs resetting.
 Also extras (merging map, move on deleting list, ?)

+### `CObject`s vs Ordinary Objects

+Similar to register discussion (granularity of edits)

-### Maps vs `CObjects`
+### `CObject`s vs `CMap`s

 Use CObject, unless it's really dynamic (props not known at compile time).

 ### Arrays vs `CLists`

-Lists are not like ordinary arrays (designed for insertion/deletion like a list); if you want a more ordinary array (fixed length or growing like a vector), use a map with numeric keys.
+Lists are not like ordinary arrays (designed for insertion/deletion like a list); if you want a more ordinary array (fixed length at constructor time), use a normal array (shorthand for a bunch of individual vars), or maybe in some situations a map with numeric keys.
+Actually this applies generally to any collection (e.g. our use of a map object in the horse demo) - change title?.

 ### Treating Immutable Values as Mutable